befowle/NYC_Transit_Clusters_and_Recommendations/README.md

 Cluster
 -
+- Clustering was performed on the dataset with the mode of transit feature removed, so that the mode of transit was not a factor to create clusters

+- Determined appropriate number of clusters using the Elbow Method

-- Elbow Plot
+Elbow Plot
 <img src = "images/elbow_plot.png">

+- Performed Hierarchical Agglomerative Clustering using Ward linkages to maximize variance

+- Ultimately used K-Means Clustering for its interpretability (Silhouette Score: 0.31, Calinski-Harabasz Score: 1491.88)

+- Ran a Principle Component Analysis to determine how features affect variance (dataset contains 200+ features)

-- PCA 4 components
+- 53% of variance can be explained by 4 principal components

+Explained Variance (4 Components)
 <img src = "images/pca_4.png">

--PCA 42
+- 90% of variance can be explained by 42 principal components

+Explained Variance (42 Components)
 <img src = "images/pca_42.png">

-- Clusters with mode of transit identified
+- Visualize clusters with mode of transit identified
 <img src = "images/clusters_with_modes.png">

 Explore Cluster 1
 -

+- I explored clusters further, visualizing individual features to identify notable patterns and found that 85% of trips in Cluster 1 (the narrow cluster on the right of the scatter plot above) occurred on days with 2 inches of precipitation

-- Precipitation in clusters
+Precipitation in Clusters
 <img src = "images/count_precipitation_by_cluster.png">

 - Cluster 1 mode breakdown